 Don’t forget, while low carb diets can certainly be a valuable tool in your overall weight loss routine, and can often be a part of a healthy lifestyle, alone, it isn’t a magic bullet.

 There’s no replacement for a healthy and balanced lifestyle.
 It should also include a diet full of real, wholesome unprocessed food options.

 If you’re following a low-carb diet, the rules of exercising often, sleeping well, staying hydrated, and maintaining balance still apply.

 Was this article helpful in understanding the truth about losing weight on a low carb diet?

 Let us know if you have any questions about how to make this a part of your healthy routine.

 Nancy Moore is the founder and creator of Fitnessgrams.
-She created Fitnessgrams to be a haven for people looking to get fit, boost their health, lose weight, or improve their well-being.
+She created Fitnessgrams to be a haven for people looking to get fit.
 Here you will find experiences, workouts, information from the experts, healthy living tips, and tools to find well-being and balance.